RobertoMalatesta/UnityToJSON/README.md

  * Terrain
  * Cameras

-### Uses
+### Example Uses

 **JSON** is a standard and highly useful format for processing tasks.

-* Export to the [Atomic Game Engine](http://www.AtomicGameEngine.com/) which will support importing JSON natively in an upcoming release
+* Export to the [Atomic Game Engine](http://www.AtomicGameEngine.com/) (supports JSON import natively)

 * Export for use with renderers such as [Three.js](http://threejs.org/)

-* Tooling which analyzes scenes and reports model statistics, etc
+* Export to tooling which analyzes scenes and reports model statistics, etc

 ### Example JSON: Empty Scene